Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 This document presents an approach to tunnel SRT live streaming over QUIC datagrams.

-QUIC{{RFC9000}} is a UDP-based transport protocol providing TLS encryption, stream multiplexing, connection migration.
-It was designed to provide a faster alternative to the TCP protocol {{RFC7323}}.
+QUIC {{RFC9000}} is a UDP-based transport protocol providing TLS encryption, stream multiplexing, connection migration.
+It was designed to become a faster alternative to the TCP protocol {{RFC7323}}.

 An Unreliable Datagram Extension to QUIC {{QUIC-DATAGRAM}} adds support for sending and receiving unreliable datagrams over a QUIC connection.

-SRT{{SRTRFC}} is a UDP-based transport protocol.
-In its live streaming configuration it provides end-to-end latency-aware mechanisms for packet loss recovery.
+SRT {{SRTRFC}} is a UDP-based transport protocol.
+Essentially it can operate over any unreliable datagram transport.
+SRT in live streaming configuration provides end-to-end latency-aware mechanisms for packet loss recovery.
-A lost packet can be dropped if it is too late to recover it.
+If SRT fails to recover a packet loss within the specified latency, then the packet is lost finally (dropped) to avoid blocking playback of further packets.

 Datagram Extension to QUIC could be used as an underlying transport instead of UDP.
 This way QUIC would provide TLS level security, connection migration, potentially multi-path support.